kjcamann/csd-mirror/doc/sphinx/lists-guide.rst

      assert(std::size(items1) == 0 && std::size(list_t{t2.fwdItems}) == 2); // OK
    }

-Understand the BDS list concepts
+Understand the CSD list concepts
 ================================

 Most of the implementation of an slist is contained in the class template ``slist_base``.
 Both ``slist_head`` and ``slist_proxy`` inherit the core slist API from this (`CRTP <https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern>`_) base class.
 The only difference between ``slist_head`` and ``slist_proxy`` is that the former is more "elegant," at the expense of requiring complete types.